 Location

 Hornepayne is 100km north of White River on Highway 631.
-Right in the heart of the Boreal Forest, Hornepayne is a haven for sport fishing and hunting, and snowmobiling (among other awesome outdoor pursuits).
+Right in the heart of the Boreal Forest, Hornepayne is a heaven for sport fishing and hunting, and snowmobiling (among other awesome outdoor pursuits).

 Established in 1915 as Fitzback when the transcontinental railway line was built through the area, the town's name was named after British financier Robert Horne-Payne in 1920 (though it's not known if he even visited).